Get started

 Select the Condition that must be met to trigger the camera to start recording.
 It can, for example, be a time schedule or motion detection.

 In the list of actions, select Record video.
+Select a storage space.
 Select a stream profile or create a new.
 Also set the Prebuffer and Postbuffer as required.

 Save the rule.